Mint-System/Odoo-Apps-Account-Invoicing/account_invoice_carrier/tests/TEST_INSTRUCTIONS.rst

 - Install the module
-- The module adds a new field - "Delivery Method" (carrier_id)
+- On the partner "Deco Addict" in the sales tab set the delivery method
-- Open any existing invoice or create a new one
+- Create a new invoice for the customer "Deco Addict"
-- The new field is added to the invoice form
+- The new field was added to the invoice form
+- Check if the delivery method is same as set on the contact